f00ale/tellmqtt/README.md

 The final `ttyUSB0` shows which device file under `/dev/` was created.

-The docs-directory contains a udev rule file (`90-tellstick.rules`) which can be used to do this automatically, it also creates a symlink `/dev/tellstickDuo` to the device and sets permissions so the `plugdev` group can use it.
+The docs-directory contains a udev rule file (`90-tellstick.rules`) which can be used to do this automatically, it also creates a symlink `/dev/tellstick` or `/dev/tellstickDuo` to the device and sets permissions so the `plugdev` group can use it.

 ### Software setup
-I recommend using a python virtual environment, with at least python 3.6:
+I recommend using a python virtual environment, with at least python 3.6.
+The virtual environment can be created with
 ```
 $ cd <tellmqtt main directory>
 $ python3 -m virtualenv venv
 $ . venv/bin/activate
 $ pip3 install $(cat requirements.txt)
-$ python3 -m tellmqtt -d /dev/tellstickDuo -h mqtt-server
 ```

 ### Running tellmqtt